SnowyJaguar1034/ModMail-FAQ/README.md

 - `GUILD` : The ID of the guild that the bot is in.
 - `DESCRIPTION` : The description of your bot
 - `ACTIVITY` : The activity message shown on the bot's status
-- `Owners` : The IDs of the bot owners, each ID separated by a comma.
+- `OWNERS` : The IDs of the bot owners, each ID separated by a comma.
 - `Default_COLOUR` : The default colour of the embeds.
+- `FURTHER_SUPPORT_ROLE` : The ID of the role that users get given when the FAQ did not help.

 ### Setting up a virtual environment
 This is useful if you want to run a variety of python projects on a machine but not have version conflicts.
 I highly recommend doing this even if you only have one project, I didn't understand the appeal when I started using python but after a while I started seeeing the benefits.